These cucumber tea sandwiches are simple to make and will lend an old-fashioned elegance to your next party!

-I like to use Pepperidge Farm Very Thin sliced white bread for cucumber sandwiches, but you can use any type of bread, even wheat or pumpernickel.
+Pro Tip: I like to use Pepperidge Farm Very Thin sliced white bread for cucumber tea sandwiches, but you can use any type of bread, even wheat or pumpernickel.

-Most of the time I cut the bread into rounds because I think it’s prettier, but if I’m in a hurry then I just cut off the crusts and cut the bread into squares.
+Pro Tip: If you're in a hurry then just cut off the crusts and cut the bread into squares.

 So easy and so simple, but these cucumber tea sandwiches will disappear fast at your next party!

 If you've tried this recipe, please rate the recipe and leave a comment below!

 You can also follow me on Facebook, Twitter, Instagram, and Pinterest.

 And please join the Southern Food and Fun Facebook group to get all the Southern Food and Fun recipes.

 - 1 loaf white bread, I use thin sliced bread and get 2-3 rounds out of each slice